griggz/polyTech/apps/stripe-donate/components/prebuilt/posts/DemoIntroduction.md

 # Process Flow

-There are three primary stages within this demo:s
+There are three primary stages within this demo:

 1. **Amounts:** Select or Enter the amount you wish to pay/donate
 2. **Billing:** Enter your billing information